sidestream-tech/lint-prisma-migrations/README.md

-## Migrations Folder Linter

-This github action validates if the prisma migration folders follow a set naming structure
+## Lint Prisma migrations action

+**Lint Prisma migrations** is a github action that can lint the names of your [Prisma Migrations](https://www.prisma.io/docs/orm/prisma-migrate) based on a set of rules.
+The action was originally developed for [SIDESTREAM](https://github.com/sidestream-tech/).

+The action checks that:
+- The name matches the format of `YYYYMMDDHHMMSS_YOUR_MIGRATION_NAME`
+- The date specified inside the migration name is not in the future

 ### Example